buildbot/buildbot_travis/README.rst

 The runner
 ----------

-We can't dynamically change a Factory so instead there is a script called the runner which reads tasks out of ``.travis.yml`` and executes them.
-Buildbot has a step for each of the Travis phases, rather than for each command.
+We can't dynamically change a Factory so instead we have a single step for each phase (e.g. ``install`` or ``before_script``).
+Multiple commands can be executed by that step (by reading them from .travis.yml), but they will be logged under a single step.
+Any phases that don't execute commands will be hidden from the UI.

 All build properties are exposed as environment variables in the runner phases.

-Buildbot will only show phases that actually did some work (FIXME: This doesn't work yet).

 Triggerable scheduler
 ---------------------